How to retain your best people

-It can cost up to £30k to replace an employee who leaves and that does not take into account the psychological impact on the business.
-To enable long term growth we want to be nurturing our team and developing them to increase performance and reduce the number of employees leaving the business.
+It can cost up to £30,000 to replace an employee who leaves and that does not take into account the psychological impact on the business.
+To enable long term growth we want to be nurturing the team whilst investing to increase performance and reduce the number of employees leaving the business.

 Why do employees leave?